 The Post Office isn’t exactly known for its reliability.
-When many of us think postal worker, we think lazy, rude, and careless.
-One thing reliable about most government employees is their lack of reliability, unless it means voting Democrat.
-The Democrats champion most every government employee for votes.
-In turn, pensions continue to bloat and services get worse.
+When many of us think postal workers, we believe lazy, rude, and careless.
+One thing reliable about most government employees is their lack of reliability unless it means voting Democrat.
+The Democrats champion almost every government employee for votes.
+In turn, pensions continue to bloat, and services get worse.

 “…The general view of government employees is that they prefer Democrats over Republicans as they benefit economically by having more money allocated for government spending.
 The more money there is to spend, the more money there is for salaries and benefits and those responsible for allocating or overseeing the spending grow in importance in society.”
 (Source).

 As far as public agencies go, the Post Office is second only to the DMV in its horrific reputation with the public.
-People tend to like the historical idea of a U.S. postal service, but they often don't like the service of the postal service.
-One thing is clear, political operatives within the Post Office and its majority partisan Democrat employee base has Republicans running scared every-time there is any kind of mail in vote, including absentee ballots.
-The same reason Republicans want voter ID to stop illegal aliens from voting Democrat, is the same reason it is scared of the Post Office.
+People tend to like the historical idea of a U.S. postal service, but they often don't like the impersonal service offered by postal service employees.
+One thing is exact, political operatives within the Post Office and its majority partisan Democrat employee base have Republicans running scared every-time there is any kind of mail-in vote, including absentee ballots.
+The same reason Republicans want voter ID to stop illegal aliens from voting Democrat is the same reason it remains scared of the Post Office.

-Unfortunately, losing mail, especially Republican voter mail, is something that is far more important in 2020 than in years past.
+Unfortunately, losing mail, especially Republican voter mail, is far more critical in 2020 than in years past.
 Due to the stresses of the Coronavirus, there is now substantial concern that our mail service cannot possibly process over 100 million ballots and do it honestly.
 We saw in real-time how the far left IRS became weaponized to go after Tea party groups during the Obama Admin.
-And those of us who actually researched what Lerner did with no consequences to Lois Lerner, and how the FBI was weaponized to take down president Trump, all government agencies are now viewed as left wing democrat agencies aka the Deep State, by many Republicans.
+And those of us who actually researched what Lerner did with no consequences were not shocked that the FBI was weaponized to take down President-elect Trump.
+Moreover, all government agencies, aside from the DOD, are viewed as democrat vassals by many Republicans.